bluescan/tacentview/README.md

 ```

 The install target packages a deb file with all required content.
 You can pass -DCMAKE_BUILD_TYPE=Debug (or Release) to cmake if so desired.

+## Credit and Thanks

+This project relies on myriad 3rd-party libraries.
+In the Data folder you will find their licences.
+Some of the more notable dependencies are listed here:
+* Dear ImGui
+* Gif Load
+* Ico Load
+* Ion Icons
+* LibJPeg-Turbo
+* OpenEXR
+* Roboto Font
+* WebP Reference Library
+* ZLib
+* This software is based in part on the work of the Independent JPEG Group.
+* This software includes [Radiance software](http://radsite.lbl.gov/) developed by the [Lawrence Berkeley National Laboratory](http://www.lbl.gov/).